 Those in categories 1 and 2 require greater attention in view of their importance and risk profile and are thus subject to continual and intensive or close supervision.
 Those in category 5, on the other hand, are supervised on the basis of quantitative indicators and only looked at more closely when they break the rules or when other extraordinary events occur.

-The vast majority of supervised banks and securities dealers are assigned to category 5.
-Category 6 does not contain any institutions in this sector.
+The vast majority of supervised institutions are assigned to category 5.